danielbodnar/awesome-stars/README.md

 ## crawler

+- [edoardottt/cariddi](https://github.com/edoardottt/cariddi) - Take a list of domains, crawl urls and scan for endpoints, secrets, api keys, file extensions, tokens and more
 - [dwisiswant0/galer](https://github.com/dwisiswant0/galer) - A fast tool to fetch URLs from HTML attributes by crawl-in.
 - [code4craft/webmagic](https://github.com/code4craft/webmagic) - A scalable web crawler framework for Java.
 - [coder-hxl/x-crawl](https://github.com/coder-hxl/x-crawl) - x-crawl is a flexible Node.js multifunctional crawler library.
 Flexible usage and numerous functions can help you quickly, safely, and stably crawl pages, interfaces, and files.  ----------------  x-c